How to Convert a Lead to an Account

 - FSR - Post-Meeting Referral

-- Always check for existing leads before creating a new account.
+- Always check for an existing lead before creating a new account.

 - Use the correct Engagement Type naming convention for consistency.

-- Conversion ensures we avoid duplicates and maintain clean data.
+- Convert leads carefully to avoid duplicates and maintain clean data.

 - Close any unnecessary opportunities after conversion to prevent clutter.